Tag Archive for: Credit Score

 Whether you’re in the red or in the green, your credit score is key.

-We sat down with our in-house credit expert, Loan Officer Assistant Jill Dobb, to talk more about credit scores and the impact they may have on your home-buying experience.
+We sat down with our in-house credit expert, Loan Officer Jill Dobb, to talk more about credit scores and the impact they may have on your home-buying experience.

 Michigan Mortgage: What elements of the home-buying process are affected by credit score?